Sierra County Superior Court

-The Superior Court of California, County of Sierra, also known as the Sierra County Superior Court or Sierra Superior Court, is the California superior court with jurisdiction over Sierra County.
+The Superior Court of California, County of Sierra, informally known as the Sierra County Superior Court, is the California superior court with jurisdiction over Sierra County.

 History

 Sierra County was partitioned from Yuba County in 1852; the county seat was Downieville.
 Because Yuba County was so large, a satellite court was established at Downieville, with justice administered by Richard Galloway, succeeded by Thomas Graham in 1851.
 After Sierra County was formed, the first County Judge elected in June 1852 was Ferdinand J. McCann.
 Judge McCann organized the Court of Sessions in July and appointed associate judges H.G.
 Brown and A.S.
 McMillen.
 The first session of the County Court was held on March 7, 1853.
 McCann later resigned in 1854, and S.J.
 Pettibone was appointed by Governor John Bigler to serve the remainder of the term, but Pettibone resigned in October 1854 and was succeeded by P.C.
 Schaffer.
 Judge Alanson Smith won the office in the election of 1855, and served until 1860, when he was succeeded by Judges William Campbell (1860–63), Samuel B. Davidson (1863–68), Garland Harris (1868–72), D.H.
 Cowen (1872–75), and A.J.
 Howe (1875–79).
 The new California constitution was adopted in 1879 and the superior court replaced both the district and county court system.

 Sierra County was placed in the tenth judicial district in 1853 along with Yuba, Nevada, and Sutter counties, with Judge William T. Barbour holding the first district court session in Downieville on July 5, 1853; in succeeding years, Sierra would be moved to the fourteenth (1855; Nevada, Sierra, and Plumas counties), then the seventeenth (1859; Sierra and Plumas) judicial districts.
 The fourteenth district held court in Nevada City; when Sierra moved to the seventeenth, the district court returned to Downieville and Governor John B. Weller appointed Judge Peter Van Clief to the bench.
 He was succeeded by Hon.
 Robert H. Taylor, who won the election in 1859; he was succeeded in turn by Hon.
 L.E.
 Pratt (1862).
 In April 1863, the districts were again reorganized, with Sierra joining Yuba, Sutter, and Colusa counties in the tenth judicial district, and the district court did not return to Downieville until that organization was abolished in favor of the current Superior Court system in 1879.